-Christian Reformed Church regrets clergy sex abuse, adopts new policies: Not reporting it is not an option
+Christian Reformed Church regrets clergy sex abuse, adopts new policies

 The Christian Reformed Church has acknowledged its failures in dealing with victims of clergy sexual abuse and has passed recommendations aimed at improving awareness, prevention and justice.